 - your identity

-- your residence in the UK, unless you have a valid permanent residence document or valid indefinite leave to remain in or enter the UK
+- your residence in the UK, unless you have a valid permanent residence document, or valid indefinite leave to remain in or enter the UK

 - your relationship to a family member from the EU living in the UK, if you’re from outside the EU

 You’ll need a valid passport or national identity card.
 If you’re from outside the EU, you can use any of the following:

 When you apply, you’ll be able to either:

 - scan your identity document using an Android mobile phone or tablet - you can use someone else’s phone or tablet to do this

 - send your document by post